Celebrate the High Holydays at Oseh Shalom

 What are the differences between the Aleph and Beit Services?

 What are the differences between the Aleph and Beit Services?
 Oseh Shalom offers two services on both Rosh Hashanah (1st day) and Yom Kippur.
 The first service is referred to as Aleph and the second as Beit.
-Both services are led by Rabbis Daria and Josh Jacobs-Velde and Cantor Bernhardt, follow the traditional outline of the High Holy Days Service, contain the same sermon and, on Yom Kippur, includes a Yizkor Memorial Service.
+Both services are led by Rabbis Daria and Josh Jacobs-Velde and Cantor Bernhardt, follow the traditional outline of the High Holy Days Service, contain the same message and, on Yom Kippur, includes a Yizkor Memorial Service.

 The Aleph service is longer.
 The service includes full Torah and Haftarah readings, cantorial solos, High Holy Days choir, and Musaf service.
 For those worshippers who prefer a more elaborate service, spending the morning in synagogue and being home in the afternoon, the Aleph service is the sone to chose.
 This service also overlaps our youth program so more children attend.